Experimenting in Equilibrium: Generalizations and Limitations

-So far, we have focused our discussion on a specific a model of a centralized market for freelance labor: The platform chooses a distribution $\pi$ and then, for each supplier $i$, draws $P_i \sim \pi$ and promises to pay the supplier $P_i$ per unit of demand served; the supplier computes $q_A(\pi)$, the expected number of units of demand they will get to serve if they join the market; finally, each supplier compares their expected revenue $P_i q_A(\pi)$ to their outside option and chooses whether or not to join the marketplace.
+In our motivating model for freelance labor, we considered a setting where the platform first chooses a distribution $\pi$ and then, for each supplier $i$, draws $P_i \sim \pi$ and promises to pay the supplier $P_i$ per unit of demand served; the supplier computes $q_A(\pi)$, the expected number of units of demand they will get to serve if they join the market; finally, each supplier compares their expected revenue $P_i q_A(\pi)$ to their outside option and chooses whether or not to join the marketplace.
 Our main results were that: 1) In large markets, we can unobstrusively estimate a marginal response function via local experimentation; 2) The behavior of this marketplace can be characterized by a mean-field limit; 3) In the mean-field limit, we can transform estimates of the marginal response function into predictions of the effect of policy-relevant interventions.
 Thus, in large markets, we can use local experimentation for optimizing platform choices.

-As outlined in the introduction, however, we expect the general principles outlined here to be more broadly applicable, beyond the model given above.
-While a full theory of experimental design powered by mean-field equilibria is beyond the scope of this paper, in this section we discuss two extensions of our model that are of considerable practical interest: risk-averse suppliers and surge pricing.
-We define models for both problems below, and write down balance conditions generalizing \eqref{eq:choice}.
+Here, we briefly discuss how to extend our approach to allow for risk-averse suppliers and surge pricing.
+In order to do so, we first define choice models for both problems below, and write down balance conditions generalizing \eqref{eq:choice}.
 Afterwards, we conjecture the existence and form of a mean-field equilibrium, and show that the conjectured equilibrium model lets us again map from consistent estimates of a marginal response function to relevant counterfactual predictions---using the same recipe as deployed in the rest of this paper.
+As discussed further below, what enables us to extend our discussion to these problems is that, in both cases, we can explain the choices of suppliers in terms of a unifying formalism we refer to as generalized earning functions.

 \begin{exam}[Risk Aversion] Under risk aversion, supplier utility functions may not scale linearly with their revenue, and instead there is a concave function $\beta$ such that the relevant quantity for understanding the suppliers' choices is the expectation of $\beta(\text{revenue})$ \citep{holt2002risk,pratt1978risk}.
 Suppose that $\beta(0) = 0$, and that each worker can serve 0 or 1 units of demand.\footnote{Generalizations to workers who can serve many units of demand are immediate, at the expense of more involved notation.} Then our balance condition \eqref{eq:choice} becomes